Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 And then [Git](https://github.com/Homebrew/homebrew/tree/master/Library/Formula/git.rb) and [flac](https://github.com/Homebrew/homebrew/tree/master/Library/Formula/flac.rb) show more advanced functionality.

-A more complete example-formula [cheat-sheet](https://github.com/Homebrew/homebrew/blob/master/Library/Contributions/example-formula.rb) shows almost all the stuff you can use in a Formula.
+Refer to the [Formula class API documentation](http://www.rubydoc.info/github/Homebrew/homebrew/master/frames) which shows all the stuff you can use in a Formula.

 ## Grab the URL